Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Introduction

-These computations are carried out over confusion hypergraphs (hyperconfusions), not partitions or random variables.
+These computations are carried out with $\mathsf{X},\mathsf{Y},\mathsf{M}$ being hyperconfusions, not random variables.
 This allows the operations $\cup,\cap,\rightarrow$ to be computed unambiguously.
-Nevertheless, if an ordinary random variable is desired (e.g., if we use Huffman coding \cite{huffman1952method} to compress the message, which only works on random variables), we can convert a hyperconfusion back to a random variable (within a logarithmic gap) via a result we call the \emph{unconfusing lemma}, proved using the strong functional representation lemma \cite{sfrl_trans,li2025discrete}.
-This gives a standardized workflow for constructing a coding scheme: express the requirements as a logical formula, use intuitionistic logic to simplify the formula, evaluate the formula using hyperconfusions, and finally invoke the unconfusing lemma to convert the hyperconfusions to random variables.
+Nevertheless, if an ordinary random variable is desired (e.g., if we use Huffman coding \cite{huffman1952method} to compress the message $\mathsf{M}$), we can convert a hyperconfusion back to a random variable (within a logarithmic gap) via a result we call the \emph{unconfusing lemma}, proved using the strong functional representation lemma \cite{sfrl_trans,li2025discrete}.
+This gives a standardized workflow for constructing a coding scheme for general coding settings: express the requirements as a logical formula, use intuitionistic logic to simplify the formula, evaluate the formula using hyperconfusions, and finally invoke the unconfusing lemma to convert the hyperconfusions to random variables.

 This paper is organized as follows.
 In Section \ref{sec:previous}, we review some relevant works.
 Section \ref{sec:hyperconfusion} gives the definition of hyperconfusion and entropy.
 Section \ref{sec:operations} defines the logical operations on hyperconfusions.
 Section \ref{sec:formulae} explains the coding-logic correspondence.
 The remaining sections describe applications to zero-error joint source-channel coding, and algorithms for hyperconfusions.